oliora/couched/README.txt

 This package provides a set of command-line utils to manipulate CouchDB database.

-Please see the documentation at https://github.com/oliora/couched.
+Please read the documentation at <https://github.com/oliora/couched>.